hmrc/professional-bodies-frontend/README.md

 # Professional Bodies Frontend

-This is a placeholder README.md for a new repository
+This service provides a listing of approved professional bodies that are eligible for tax relief.

 ### License